The Best Foods to Eliminate Hunger without Weight Gain

-Although this could depend on age, metabolism, and the pace of life that each person maintains, there are some foods that help make us feel fuller, without needing to consume them in large amounts.
+All of this could depend on age, metabolism, and the pace of life that each person leads.
+However, there are some foods that help make us feel fuller, without needing to consume them in large amounts.

-Fruits and vegetables, especially when raw, help eliminate hunger and nourish the body with vitamins and minerals.
+Fruit and vegetables, especially when raw, are great foods to eliminate hunger and nourish the body with vitamins and minerals.
 They are also low in calories.
-The combination of fiber and water easily fills the stomach, and helps solve those moments when you feel the craving to munch on something.
+The combination of fiber and water easily fills the stomach, and are the perfect solution to those moments when you feel the craving to munch on something.

-Gazpacho is another healthy option, a smoothie made from vegetables (tomato, pepper, cucumber…) that needs to be drank without straining so as to retain the natural fiber in it.
+Gazpacho is another healthy option, a cold soup made from vegetables (tomato, pepper, cucumber…) that needs to be drank without straining so as to retain the natural fiber in it.

 Agar agar is a seaweed that helps set foods because it acts as a gelatin.
 This seaweed is very satiating because it acts as a thickener in the stomach.
-Once it reaches the stomach and mixed with gastric juices, it increases in size and creates a sensation of satiety.
+Once it reaches the stomach and mixes with gastric juices, it increases in size and creates a sensation of fullness.

-It is also very cleansing.
-It helps remove toxins and improve intestinal functions, preventing constipation.
+It is also very cleansing, helping to remove toxins and improve intestinal functions, and, as a result, preventing constipation.

 It can be used in soups and stews, and it can also be used to make desserts, like gelatin, with fruit juice or vegetable beverages.

 If you tend to have poor digestion, cook them with a bit of cumin, curry, and fennel.
-Do not mix this with any other foods.
-Or you you eat them in a puree.
+Don’t mix this with any other foods.
+Alternatively, you can eat them in a puree.

 An ancient remedy

-You could also prepare a highly satiating preparation by grinding and mixing equal parts linseed, wheat germ and psyllium (a medicinal plant used as a natural laxative).
-Take one or two spoonfuls of the preparation mixed with on glass of water, 10 or 15 minutes before each meal.
-You’ll quickly notice how you no longer feel the need to ingest so much.
+You could also prepare a highly satiating meal by grinding and mixing equal parts of linseed, wheat germ and psyllium (a medicinal plant used as a natural laxative).
+Take one or two spoonfuls of the mix with a glass of water, 10 or 15 minutes before each meal.
+You’ll quickly notice how you no longer feel the need to eat so much.

-Thirst is often confused as hunger, and other times, you could even be experiencing an “emotional hunger”, or the need to put something into your mouth.
+Thirst is often confused as hunger, and, on other occasions, you could also even be experiencing an “emotional hunger” – the need to put something into your mouth.
 For those times, there’s nothing better than drinking two glasses of water.
 In fact, every time you feel hungry, drink a glass of water.
 If you’re still hungry after five minutes, then eat something.